 Let's look at an example.
 Suppose that Dot stops by Brandon's Bar for a few drinks.
 Although Dot begins to slur her speech, has trouble standing, and shows other signs of intoxication, the bartender continues to serve her drinks throughout the night.
 Finally, Dot leaves the bar.
 On her way out, she trips and slams into Petra, knocking Petra to the ground and injuring her.

-Of course, Petra may bring a personal injury claim directly against Dot for her injuries, on the theory that Dot was negligent and failed to exercise reasonable care under the circumstances.
-But under Michigan law, Petra may also choose to file a dram shop claim against the bar for serving alcohol to Dot after it was clear that she was intoxicated.
+Of course, Petra may bring a personal injury claim directly against Dot for her injuries on the theory that Dot was negligent and failed to exercise reasonable care.
+But under Michigan law, Petra can also choose to file a dram shop claim against the bar for serving alcohol to Dot after it was clear that she was intoxicated.

 Remember that Petra would also have a dram shop claim against the bar if Dot was a minor under age 21 when the bar served her alcohol.
 Unlike dram shop claims involving adults in Michigan, if Dot were under age 21, she would not have had to be "visibly intoxicated" for Petra to bring the dram shop claim against Brandon's Bar.
 Dot's underage status is enough to support the dram shop claim.

-Michigan's dram shop law applies only to alcohol vendors -- that means bars, restaurants, shops, and other sellers.
-The law does not allow an injured person to bring a civil lawsuit against a social host who provides alcohol to someone who goes on to cause an alcohol-related accident.
+Michigan's dram shop law applies only to alcohol vendors—bars, restaurants, shops, and other alcohol sellers.
+So, the law doesn't allow an injured person to bring a civil lawsuit against a social host who provides alcohol to someone who goes on to cause an alcohol-related accident.

 For example, suppose that instead of going to Brandon's Bar, Dot goes to a party hosted by her neighbor, Harvey.
 Harvey provides an open bar and Dot has several drinks.
 Eventually, Dot heads out onto the back deck to dance.
 She collides with Petra and both women fall off the deck, suffering injuries.

-As in most kinds of civil cases, damages in a dram shop claim are intended to compensate for the different types of loss and harm resulting from alcohol-related accident and resulting injuries.
+As in most kinds of civil cases, damages in a dram shop claim are intended to compensate for the different types of loss and harm resulting from alcohol-related accidents and injuries.
 Common types of damages include: